 - identical to a product already registered in Belgium in the sense of art.
 53 of (EU) Regulation Nr.
 528/2012;

-This request must be submitted by post, together with the appropriate documents and in accordance with the submission process described in Article 19 of the Royal Decree of 8 May 2014, that is the form for parallel trade, as well as all the information required to prove that the biocidal product is identical to the reference product.
+This request must be submitted by email, together with the appropriate documents and in accordance with the submission process described in Article 19 of the Royal Decree of 4 April 2019, that is the form for parallel trade, as well as all the information required to prove that the biocidal product is identical to the reference product.

-To see the payment methods, please consult the table of fees.
+To find out the accepted payment methods, please consult the table of fees.

 An annual contribution will be asked.

 In the event you do not agree with the decision taken (refusal of registration, particular conditions imposed, modification or withdrawal of a registration), you can introduce an objection within 30 business days to the following address:Biocides Service Eurostation | Place Victor Horta 40/10 1060 Bruxelles Belgium

 The objection is transmitted to the High Health Council which will have to examine the case within 60 days, extended by 90 days to render an advice.
 During the procedure you will be called by the Council in order to enforce your position.
 It is not allowed to include new studies when an objection is introduced.
 This type of objection involves the payment of a fee.

 To obtain authorization for a test or experiment to be carried out for research or development purposes on unregistered biocidal products, you must satisfy the criteria described in article 26 of the Royal Decree of 4 April 2019 on the making available on the market and use of biocidal products.

 If you intend to carry out experiments or tests that may involve or result in the biocidal product being released into the environment, this must be notified in advance to the competent service by e-mail, using the following form: annex 3.

 The experiments and tests may be forbidden or conditionally authorised if harmful effects may occur on human or animal health, or if there may be a risk of adverse impacts on the environment, human beings or animals.